 On a case-by-case basis, students with prior language qualifications can access the exam-only option (still with course registration) after prior screening by the home department in support of the exam-only option.
 A grade of Credit/NonCredit (70% is the minimum grade for CR) will be entered on their transcripts.

 Students are not permitted to audit this course.

 Germanic Languages and Literature

 This course offers an introduction to the German language, literature, and culture of the Middle Ages.
 We will read and translate Middle High German texts, study facsimiles of medieval manuscripts, and inquire into epochal cultural concepts like courtly love and chivalry as well as courtly and clerical designs of identity.
 Authors discussed will include Hartmann von Aue and Walther von der Vogelweide among others.
-Reading knowledge in German or any medieval Germanic language is an asset, but no prerequisite.
+The course fulfills the departmental requirement in Middle High German

 Near and Middle Eastern Civilization

 Syriac Exegetical Texts